texhex/BiosSledgehammer/README.md

 ## Installation

 BIOS Sledgehammer is "installed" by copying it to a folder where the device, that should run it, can execute it.
 Just store the contents of the ZIP archive (see [Releases](https://github.com/texhex/BiosSledgehammer/releases)) all in the same folder and don't rename any folder (``\PwdFiles``, ``\Models`` etc.).
 In case you want to run it from [MDT/SCCM](#using-it-from-mdt-or-sccm), a good place is a new sub-folder below ``\Scripts`` in the MDT share.
 If you do not use any of these tools and wish to execute the script manually, you can also use a file share from a file server or NAS.

 You still need to customize some files so it works in your environment.
 The first thing should be to create the password files so BIOS Sledgehammer is able to access the BIOS (see [PwdFiles folder](#pwdfiles-folder)).

 The configuration for your different models is up to you, but the archive comes with several example in the [Models folder](#models-folder) and [Shared folder](#shared-folder).
 Those examples lack the required BIOS, ME or TPM update files from HP.
-To acquire them, just start ``StartExampleDownloads.bat`` which will download and store them automatically.
+To acquire them, just start ``StartSoftPaqDownloads.bat`` which will download and store them automatically.

 :exclamation: **IMPORTANT!** The settings and downloaded files in ``\Models`` and ``\Shared`` are just examples; there might be newer firmware files available from HP, the settings provided might not match you environment etc. Please do not use these examples "as is" in production.